 Walking InformationYou are allowed to visit the reserve on foot for your quiet enjoyment of the wildlife present.
 Please keep to the paths and any dogs under close control.
 This is to protect ground nesting birds, dormice and otters which are easily disturbed.

 AccessA gravelled access path, with a gradient suitable for people in wheelchairs and pushchairs, leads from the main car park into the heart of the reserve.
 Currently there is a bench at the end.
 From here, a more uneven and sometimes muddy path leads to the main waterfall.
 There are numerous steps up above the waterfall to complete the circular walk back past the quarry.
 A network of other unsurfaced trails run around the reserve which can be uneven, muddy and feature steps in several places.

-Geology TrailThe site has some very interesting geological features and there is a marked geology trail running around the site.
-A double side A3 leaflet describing the geological features and trail to look out for is available from the BWT office.
+Geology TrailThe site has some very interesting geological features.
+A leaflet describing the geological features and trail to look out for is available from the Tourist Information Office and online.

 Factsheets and Guides for Your Visit

 This is the Trust’s most visited nature reserve in the Brecknock area and was extended in 2012 to double its original size, with the help of a grant from the Countryside Council for Wales.